BradZzz/occasio/README.md

 ## Partner Repos

-This repo is a direct partner with the flask-epp for dedicated server requests from a specified IP address.
+This repo is a direct partner with the flask-epp repository for dedicated server requests from a specified IP address.
 Without it, this website would be unable to buy/sell domains.
+This will be added as a submodule in future releases.

 ## License